grimdoomer/TonyHawksProStrcpy/Xbox/README.md

 Save game exploits in the releases download have already been signed.
 Please use the save game files that match the region of your game.

 1. Each save has a placeholder 'default.xbe' file that needs to be replaced with the xbe you want to launch that's signed using the habibi RSA key.
 See [Xbe Signing](#xbe-signing) for instructions on how to do this.
 For demonstration purposes you can find the pre-signed "nyan-cat" test xbe in the "TonyHawksProStrcpy-Demo-Executables.zip" file in the releases section.
-2. Once your xbe has been signed and copied into the 41560017\3DDF5FA578FC folder you can copy the 41560017 folder to your memory card and then transfer it to your console's HDD.
+2. Once your xbe has been signed and copied into the 41560XXX\3DDF5FA578FC folder you can copy the 41560XXX folder to your memory card and then transfer it to your console's HDD.
 The save must be loaded from your console's HDD, loading it from the memory card is not supported.
-3. Launch Tony Hawk's Pro Skater 4 and choose free skate.
+3. Launch the Tony Hawk game you're using for the exploit and choose the free skate option from the main menu (varies slightly per game).
 4. When you get to the level select screen choose "custom park" and load the "Hack Xbox" game save.
-5. After the save is loaded choose "start game" and the exploit should trigger during the loading screen.
+5. After the save is loaded choose "start game".
+Depending on what version of the game you're using the exploit should trigger during the loading screen.
+For Tony Hawk's Pro Skater 3 you'll you'll need to wait until the player spawns in and then press pause and quit back to the main menu which should trigger the exploit.

 ## SystemLink Exploit
-The system link exploit is currently only supported on the NTSC version of the game.
+The system link exploit is currently only supported on the NTSC version of Tony Hawk's Pro Skater 4.
 The exploit works by running a patched version of the game on an already modded Xbox that will act as the host of the match.
 When the client joins the match the host will send the malicious park file to the client and get code execution on their console.
 Then a file transfer will start and send an arbitrary xbe file to the client that gets saved on their HDD.
 Once the file transfer completes the client will launch the xbe file, typically a softmod installer xbe, and allow them to softmod their console.

 The exploit files for the host have only been tested on an Xbox console, it's unknown if they work using an emulator or not.
 The host must patch their game xbe with the "TonyHawkProSkater4-SystemLink-Host-NTSC" patch and load the save game file in the "SystemLink" folder.
 The other game saves will NOT work with the network exploit.